 To save bag space, stick to the same bottoms and change your top (making three pieces total).
 Alternatively, take two one-pieces (like a dress, jumpsuit or playsuit) for an even more streamlined travel wardrobe.
 Bonus points if you can wear the same pair of shoes for both outfits!

 Keep any accessories to a minimum by selecting versatile pieces that will match both of your outfits.
-Basically, harness the power of layered jewellery or a good headband and you can’t go too far wrong.
+For example, don’t underestimate the power of layered jewellery or a good headband for making a similar outfit look different.

 Watch out for the weather if you’re opting for a UK staycation.
 The trick is to pack layers if you’re to have any chance of staying one step ahead of Britain’s famously unreliable forecasts.

-What layers you take will depend on what you have in your wardrobe already.
-However, a good place to start is with:
+The layers you take will depend on what you have in your wardrobe already.
+A good place to start is with:

 - A lightweight cardigan or rain jacket if you’re going away in Spring/Summer